se468/laravel-mail-preview/README.md

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE.md)
 [![Total Downloads](https://img.shields.io/packagist/dt/themsaid/laravel-mail-preview.svg?style=flat-square)](https://packagist.org/packages/themsaid/laravel-mail-preview)

-This package introduces a new `preview` mail driver for laravel, when selected it will produce the output of the sent emails and save it as HTML documents for you to check in a web browser.
+This package introduces a new `preview` mail driver for laravel, when selected it will produce the content of the sent mail and save it as .html & .eml documents.

 ## Installation